 As the last step, we covered the legs with fabric as well.

 Phew!
 Seriously!
 It was a labor of love!

 I was smitten with this giant piece when it was done!

 But being “so smart” again, we tackled this project downstairs, and we had to drag this monster piece to our bedroom.
 Ghaw!
-You know the work smarter not harder thing?
+Do you know the work smarter not harder thing?
 We totally failed at it for this project.
 But, it didn’t turn out any less stunning of a piece!!!

 We chose to attach the headboard to the wall.
 I ordered a simple platform bed online before the headboard was done and I knew that there was no way to secure the headboard to that platform bed.

 Before we secured the headboard to the wall, we needed to measure the platform bed + mattress height from the bottom so that we could push the mattress and bed under the headboard.

 Oh, and wait!
 Do you spot those pretty CITRUS VELVET PILLOWS?
 They are from Tonic Living as well.
 They are dreamy quality pillows!
 I am a firm believer (and a huge pillow lover!) that decorating with pillows is a great way to add texture, luxury, and softness to your space, and this perfect citrus color was what I needed to complement the pretty blue.
 This luxury pillow is made of 100% Cotton velvet and has a faux down pillow insert – faux down inserts create the most impressive look and feel of soft fluffy pillows.